Finding pests at home can be distressing, so learning how to get rid of cockroaches in the kitchen is a top priority when they've set up shop indoors.

 Karina is an experience cleaning professional and now operation manager at Spekless Cleaning, which has a team of bonded and insured cleaners, working in residential and commerical properties in the Washington D.C region.

+You can also harness cockroach facts to get rid of them.
 If you find any other pests nearby, our expert guides on how to get rid of ants in the kitchen, and how to get rid of mice will set you quickly on the path to conquering infestations in this vital space.

 Hi!
 I'm editor of Real Homes.
-I've been a senior journalist and editor for magazines and the UK national newspapers for 16 years, specializing in consumer, real-life and lifestyle articles.
+I've been a senior journalist and editor for national magazines and newspapers for 16 years, specializing in consumer, real-life, and lifestyle articles.
+I have a BA in English Language and Communication, mentor journalists, and I’m also founding editor of Lacuna Voices, an independent digital platform.
 I love to cook, add character to my newly-built home, try my hand at DIY projects, keep my collection of plants alive, and make memories with my little family of three.
-For Real Homes, I specialize in pest control, DIY, declutterring and cleaning content.
+For Real Homes, I specialize in articles on pest control, DIY, declutterring and cleaning, interviewing experts daily for their top tips and product recommendations.